nveyounes/Diabetes-Predictor/README.md

 This repository contains a machine learning project developed for an academic report.
 The primary objective is to build and evaluate a predictive model that can determine the likelihood of a patient having diabetes based on specific medical features.

-This project demonstrates the complete end-to-end machine learning workflow, from data cleaning and exploration to model training and evaluation.
+This project demonstrates the end-to-end machine learning workflow, from data cleaning and exploration to model training and evaluation.

 ### 📌 Key Concepts Demonstrated
 * Data Preprocessing and Feature Engineering.